White scores 3 TDs, No. 2 Georgia dominates No. 8 Hogs 37-0

 ATHENS, Ga.
+(AP) — Georgia’s determination to win its top-10 matchup against Arkansas on the ground had nothing to do with which quarterback started for the Bulldogs.

+Instead, it was all about taking what the Arkansas defense gave Georgia — and the Bulldogs just kept taking and taking.
+And that made it even easier for the Georgia defense to dominate.

-(AP) — Zamir White rushed for two touchdowns and recovered a blocked punt for another score, and No. 2 Georgia pounded No. 8 Arkansas 37-0 on Saturday in the Bulldogs’ second consecutive shutout.
+Zamir White rushed for two touchdowns and recovered a blocked punt for another score, and No. 2 Georgia pounded No. 8 Arkansas 37-0 on Saturday in the Bulldogs’ second consecutive shutout.

 Georgia (5-0, 3-0 Southeastern Conference) raced to a 21-0 lead in the first quarter despite playing without quarterback JT Daniels, who was held out with a right lat injury.